tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ```
 {{% /codeblock %}}

-The two new column are added:
+The two new columns are added:

 ```python